knowthelist/fhem-tablet-ui/README.md

 - wider			: 15px extra space for the widget all around
 - narrow		: shorter distant to the widget above
 - fullsize		: 100% in width and height
+- compressed            : forces switches/symbols to a height and width of 1em instead of 2em to have less space around the icon

 Flexbox Layout:
 - vbox          : vertical box - items  one above the other